 The Mets 2024 offseason has been a change of pace from what fans of the blue and orange have become accustomed to over the last two years.

-Acquiring Allen is a low-risk, high-reward situation for the blue and orange.
-The Mets hope the 30-year-old can continue to produce in the minor leagues and become an essential piece for Triple-A Syracuse.
+Signing Brebbia would be a low-risk, high-reward situation for the blue and orange.
+The Mets would hope the 33-year-old could become a consistent bullpen piece for the 2024 campaign.

 While this would be another excellent low-risk acquisition for the Mets, the blue and orange need to find higher-quality bullpen pieces with more consistent track records if they hope to improve legitimately in that area in 2024.